Philodendron Brasil Losing Variegation: Light Versus Genetic Reversion

 - 5

-Propagate from cuttings taken from the most vividly variegated sections of the plant if you want to establish new plants with strong variegation, avoiding any cutting material from reverted stems.
+Propagate from cuttings taken from the most vividly variegated sections of the plant if you want to establish new plants with strong variegation, avoiding any cutting material from reverted stems or stems showing early signs of fading.

 Prevention